TatsunoriMarumo/myBCIT-Guide/README.md

 The purpose of this documentation is to guide you through the preparations needed before starting a full-time program at BCIT.
 It outlines the critical tasks you must complete, as well as suggestions for a successful program start.

+These are the topics of this document:

+-

 ## How We Collaborated Together
 ## How We Created Our Guide